What is your life purpose?

 “What makes your heart sing?” he asked gently but firmly.
 “I think that’s the real problem.”
 I knew immediately what he meant.
 Maybe you do, too.

 Life Purpose: We’re All Unique

-When I first started writing this blog, I almost changed my mind.
-Too common a question…nothing new I can add.
+When I first started a blog years ago, I almost changed my mind.
+Could I really say anything new?
 But then I realized that’s really one of the very reasons for writing it–because we can all offer our own special perspectives.

 We all have unique interests and activities.
-We list them in our profiles; we post them on our Facebook walls; and we talk about them with animated expressions.
+We list them in our profiles; we post them on our Facebook walls; and we talk about them with animated expressions to our friends and acquaintances.
 They occupy the white spaces of our calendars.
 Even our checkbooks can reflect them.
 We may enjoy a variety of things.
 But within each heart lies one or more passions–a purpose that drives our words, thoughts, and actions more than any other.

-We experience maximum enjoyment and minimum weariness when we are involved in what makes our hearts sing.
+We experience minimum weariness and maximum enjoyment when we are involved in what makes our hearts sing.